 What if teams intentionally hold different assumptions as part of an A/B strategy?

 Surface them anyway.
 The resolution format becomes "acknowledged divergence."
 Teams mark specific conflicts as intentional, the agent records the annotation, and stops re-flagging that pair.
 Intentional divergence that is documented is not a coherence gap.
-Intentional divergence that is undocumented eventually becomes one — somebody new joins, reads one document, and assumes the other does not exist.
+Intentional divergence that is undocumented eventually becomes one — somebody new joins, reads one document, and assumes the other doesn't exist.

 How much does it cost to run a coherence agent weekly?